microsoft/ExPerfWiz/README.md

 Switch | Description|Default
 -------|-------|-------
-Name|Name of the Data Collector set|Experfwiz
+Name|Name of the Data Collector set|Exchange_Perfwiz
 Server|Name of the Server |Local Machine